London › St Pancras/Kings Cross Station Hotels

 - Book early for Eurostar nights.
 Hotels closest to St Pancras can get expensive when train demand is high, especially around holidays, school breaks, and major events.

 - Check the exact walking route.
-A hotel described as “King’s Cross” may be across the street from the station or a 12 minute walk away on a less charming road.
+A hotel described as “King’s Cross” may be across the street from the station or a 12-minute walk away on a less appealing road.

 - Choose carefully if noise bothers you.
 Euston Road is busy.
 For a calmer stay, look for hotels set back from the main road or closer to Granary Square and Regent’s Canal.

 - Allow time for Eurostar formalities.
-St Pancras is convenient, but international train travel still involves check-in, security, and passport control.
+St Pancras is convenient, but international train travel still involves ticket checks, security, and passport control.
 Do not treat Eurostar like a domestic train where you can arrive at the platform a few minutes before departure.

 - Do not judge the neighborhood only by the station exits.
 The most appealing part of the area is behind the stations around Granary Square, Coal Drops Yard, and the canal.